A Love So Beautiful (South Korean TV series)

-A Love So Beautiful is a South Korean streaming television series based on the 2017 Chinese series of the same name, which is based on novel To Our Pure Little Beauty by Zhao Qianqian, which aired on Tencent Video.
+A Love So Beautiful is a South Korean web series based on the 2017 Chinese series of the same name, which is based on novel To Our Pure Little Beauty by Zhao Qianqian, which aired on Tencent Video.
 The series stars Kim Yo-han, So Joo-yeon, Yeo Hoe-hyun, Jo Hye-joo and Jeong Jin-hwan, is directed by Seo Min-jeong and written by Choi Yu-jeong and Jang Yu-yeon.

-The plot of this coming-of-age drama revolves around the life of three high school students and their friends from youth to adulthood.
+The plot of this coming-of-age drama revolves around the life of five high school students from youth to adulthood.
 It premiered on KakaoTV on December 28, 2020, and aired new episodes every Monday, Thursday, and Saturday at 17:00 (KST).
 It is available worldwide for streaming on Netflix.

 The web series aired its last episode on February 20, 2021, garnering 37.3 million cumulative views over its run of 24 episodes.

 Synopsis

 The series is a story of five high school friends and their journey through high school to adulthood.
 Seventeen-year-old Shin Sol-i (So Joo-yeon) is a cheerful female student from Chun Ji High School.
 She has a crush on her fellow student and neighbor Cha Heon (Kim Yo-han).
 She repeatedly confesses her love to Cha Heon, who appears distant, but is in fact awkward when it comes to expressing his feelings.
 Woo Dae-seong (Yeo Hoe-hyun), a national swimmer, transfers to Chun Ji High School and falls in love with Shin Sol-i.